 This chapter describes the features and operation of the Borehole Design module.
 This module is used in the design of vertical borehole systems.
-It is one of the four design modules included with GLD.
+It is one of the three design modules included with the Standard/Professional Edition of GLD and one of the four design modules included with the Premier Edition.